 Enter: the “content audit” — a methodical overhaul of every article on this site.
 My long-suffering assistant Erin and I will:

 Many people binge-read old articles, so I want to offer my best work.
 The content audit will improve this — ahem — “audience experience.”

-I’ll tackle this after I finish creating the real estate course (slated for fall 2016 release).
+I’ll tackle this after I finish creating the real estate course.